ProtektProtocol/protekt-protocol-contracts/README.md

 The PKT token is the governance and rewards token of the Protekt Protocol.
 It will be used to stake for assuming protocol liability, make governance decisions, receive rewards from protocol fees, provided as protocol incentives, and used to fund grants and audit reports for DeFi protocols that are covered by Protekt.

 ### Protocol Incentives (Yield Farming)
 Every Wednesday, new rounds of PKT will be claimable by those providing capital or work into the protocol.
+PKT can't be bought, only earned.
 Tasks that earn weekly PKT include:
 * Shield Farming in a Protekt pool
 * Staking PKT, ETH, or DAI in the Mothership Vault
 * Rewards for fulfilling open grants